sharedstreets/sharedstreets-js/README.md

 **In browser**

-Download the [CommonJS ES5 file](https://unpkg.com/sharedstreets/dist/sharedstreets.min.js) or [UMD Minified file](https://unpkg.com/sharedstreets/dist/sharedstreets.min.js), and include it in a script tag.
+Download the [CommonJS](https://unpkg.com/sharedstreets/dist/sharedstreets.min.js) or [UMD Minified](https://unpkg.com/sharedstreets/dist/sharedstreets.min.js) files, and include it in a script tag.
 This will expose a global variable named **sharedstreets**.

 ```html
 <script src="sharedstreets.min.js" charset="utf-8"></script>